 How to Write a Letter to the Editor

 Before writing a letter, visit the newspaper’s website to get a feel for the main news stories of the day.
 Letters have a better chance of being published if they are tailored toward a major news story that was recently published (in the past 7 days).
-For example, if the Iraq War is the hot topic of the day, your letter can address the fact that more funding has gone to the War in Iraq than the total amount that experts estimate is needed to end hunger globally.

 - The shorter the better – Two or three paragraphs are sufficient.
 Most publications require submissions of between 150-200 words.

 - Be sure to include your full name and contact information (email address, home address and phone number) –They won’t publish your letter unless they can call to verify that you are the author.
 Anonymous letters are not published.

 - Whenever possible, mention one of your Members of Congress in the letter.
 They really do read these!
 This can either be thanking them (Rep. Snow’s leadership in combatting global poverty is commendable.)
 Or it can be encouraging them to act on a specific bill (I urge Senator Brown and Senator Reid to co-sponsor the Reach Every Mother and Child Act).

 If you mention a member of Congress in your Letter to the Editor, they and their key staff will read it.
 How do we know?
 The topic has come up numerous times during lobbying meetings.
 In one incident, staffers for a Senator from New York spent 5-minutes discussing a letter to the editor that a Borgen Project volunteer wrote.
 Spoiler alert, they loved that the letter thanked the leaders